-What kind of valve do you need when you’re working with a high pressure application?
-How about a low pressure application?
+Do you need the right valve when you’re working with a high-pressure application?
+How about a low-pressure application?
 What type of valve works best when regulating liquid?
 If you’ve been pondering these questions in your head then you’ve come to the right place to get those questions answered!

-- Ball Valves – If your job involves throttling clear water then the ball valve is the valve for you.
+If your job involves throttling clear water then the ball valve is the valve for you.
 Ball valves operate with a ¼ turn and can function fully opened or fully closed.
-They have low pressure drops which allows them to open or close quickly and because they are so user-friendly it’s easy to maintain or regulate high pressure, high volume, or high flow of temperature with them.
+They have low-pressure drops which allow them to open or close quickly.
+Also, because they are so user-friendly it’s easy to maintain or regulate high pressure, high volume, or high flow of temperature.

-- Butterfly Valves – Joining ball valves in the “quarter-turn valve” family are butterfly valves.
+Joining ball valves in the “quarter-turn valve” family are butterfly valves.
 These are the valves for you if you need to prevent back-flow in applications which contain a unidirectional flow.
 Butterfly valves work great where the regulation or isolation of flow is required.
-They are normally used for handling large flows of gases or liquids, including slurries (a semiliquid mixture of water blended with particles of manure, cement, or coal).
+They are normally used for handling large flows of gases or liquids, including slurries (a semi-liquid mixture of water blended with particles of manure, cement, or coal).
 Butterfly valves from Detroit Nipple Works come in many different styles, like wafer-style or lug-style.

-- Gate Valves – Designed to operate fully opened or closed, just like ball valves, gate valves are most often used to allow or prevent the flow of liquids when minimum restriction or straight line flow is preferred.
-They prevent fluid hammer, which can harm piping systems, and they provide a positive seal under pressure when used in a fully closed state.
-They are not designed to regulate the flow of liquid, so be sure to use them either fully closed or fully open at all times.
+Designed to operate fully opened or closed, just like ball valves, gate valves are most often used to allow or prevent the flow of liquids.
+This minimum restriction or straight line flow is preferred.
+They prevent fluid hammer, which can harm piping systems.
+Also, they provide a positive seal under pressure when used in a fully closed state.
+They are not designed to regulate the flow of liquid.
+So be sure to use them either fully closed or fully open at all times.